Container image

 Building Image

-You can build an image manually and push it to some registry, but it makes more sense to automate the process.
-See an example how we do that in GitLab.
+Although it is possible to build an image manually and push it to a registry, deployed NDIP tools require an automated build process.
+See an example of how to do that in GitLab.
 After a successful build, the image is available at ONRL's public registry in the ndip project.

 Verify Image

-Before moving to the next step, it would make sense to check if the image works as expected.
-Just run it locally and check if it accepts inputs and produces expected outputs.
-Note that inputs and outputs should be external to image, as they will be later when the tool runs in Galaxy.
+Before adding the tool to Galaxy, make sure that the image works as expected.
+The easiest way to do this is run it locally and check if it accepts inputs and produces expected outputs.
+Note that inputs and outputs should be external to image, as this will be required when the tool runs in Galaxy.